rahdirs/gulp/README.md

-gulp-uglify | Concatenate the files instead of using gulp-concat gulp-useref | File concatenation but not minification gulp-sourcemaps | Getting line numbers in browser gulp-rename | Renamed the files gulp-livereload | Reload the css file and page gulp-strip-comments | Removes comments from JSON, JavaScript, CSS, HTML, etc.
+gulp-uglify | Concatenate the files instead of using gulp-concat gulp-useref | File concatenation but not minification gulp-sourcemaps | Getting line numbers in browser gulp-rename | Renamed the files (dirname, basename, prefix, suffix, extname) gulp-livereload | Reload the css file and page gulp-strip-comments | Removes comments from JSON, JavaScript, CSS, HTML, etc.